faldor20/jj_tui/README.md

 Press `h` to show the help.

 Please provide any suggestions.
 I'm new to jujutsu so I'm sure people have workflows I couldn't even dream of.
+## Dependencies
+The jujutsu CLI.
+I haven't tested on windows or Mac.
+I believe it won't work outside Unix so Windows users will currently have to use wsl.

 # Dev
 Can be built with nix `nix build .#jj_tui` or open a nix shell with `nix develop` For non-nix the project can be buit with dune or opam.